| Photo: UN Photo/Mark Garten

 - Talent management: we are building a broad and deep pipeline of diverse candidates for RC positions: the RC Talent Pool.
 This will allow us to have greater choice in the selection phase.
 We are interested in candidates from a variety of backgrounds: various UN entities, government, civil society, and the private sector.
 In the coming months, we will provide specific information here on how to be considered for the RC Talent Pool.

 What type of profile are we looking for?
 If you want to know what an RC does, check out the RC Job Description.
-If you want to know what type of leader an RC should be, check out the UN System Leadership Framework.
+If you want to know what type of leader an RC should be, check out the RC Leadership Profile.

 - Selection: We support the selection system for Resident Coordinators.
 The current system is under review.
 We will post up-to-date information on what the new system looks like as soon as it is approved.